-Selected from appropriate courses in the Colleges of Arts and Letters, Science and Mathematics, Professional Programs and Social Sciences, or the School of Technology and Public Management.
-Students planning to pursue a baccalaureate degree should generally select the electives required to fulfill the baccalaureate Liberal Arts core.
+Selected from appropriate courses in the Colleges of Arts and Letters, Science and Mathematics, Business, Professional Programs and Social Sciences, or the School of Technology and Public Management.
+Students planning to pursue a baccalaureate degree should generally select the electives required to fulfill the baccalaureate Liberal Arts core and computer literacy requirements.